seamusmacg/readreview/testing/TESTING.md

 ## Responsiveness

-The application was tested for responsiveness on multiple devices using Chrome Developer Tools.
-Media queries were used to keep the device responsive across different devices.
+The application was tested for responsiveness on multiple devices and browser using Developer Tools.
+Media queries and Materialize CSS  were used to keep the device responsive across different devices.

 | Component | Intended Result | Works as intended? | Fix |
 | --------- | --------------- | ------------------ | --- |